D-u-c-k-s-e-l/FormatCap/README.md

 - `Bold` is bold
 - `dim` is either a lighter color, or thinner weight than normal
 - `italic` is italic
-- `green dunderlines too` is green text with double underline.
+- `green dunderlines too` should have a double underline that is green in color
 - There should be either a paragraph break (preferred), or a double line break, between `green dunderlines too!` and `Please don't delete`
 - The last paragraph should be in a serif font.
 - `delete` should be crossed out.